sridhargaddam/multicluster-mesh-addon/docs/user-guide.md

 ## Step 6: Configure Istio

-The addon installs the operator and distributes trust, but you configure the mesh control plane on each cluster yourself.
+The addon installs the operator, distributes trust, and handles endpoint discovery (remote secrets), but you configure the mesh control plane on each cluster yourself.
 Both OSSM 3.x and upstream Sail use the `sailoperator.io` API group.
 See the [Sail operator multicluster docs][sail-multicluster] for the full procedure.

-> **Note:** Automated remote secret distribution is not yet implemented.
-> For now, follow the [manual remote secret exchange][sail-multicluster] procedure from the Sail docs.
-> This step will be removed once the addon handles it automatically.

 To get started quickly, use the provided sample manifests from [samples/istio/](../samples/istio/).